GL Communications Inc.

 • Supports decoding of encapsulated protocols, and long frames up to 16 Kbytes.

-• Analyze Permanent Virtual Connection (PVC) and Switched Virtual Connection (SVC) frames
+• Analyze Permanent Virtual Connection (PVC) and Switched Virtual Connection (SVC) frames.

-• Supports filtering and search features based on LAPF parameters and Q.933 layer parameters such as DLCIs, Message Type, FECN, BECN, DE, NLPID's TCP, IP, SMTP, POP3, and so on.
+• Supports filtering and search based on LAPF parameters and Q.933 layer parameters such as DLCIs, Message Type, FECN, BECN, DE, NLPID's TCP, IP, SMTP, POP3, and so on.

-• Statistics view displays statistics based on frame count, byte count, frames/sec, bytes/sec etc for the entire capture data.
+• Statistics View displays statistics based on frame count, byte count, frames/sec, bytes/sec etc for the entire capture data.

 • Remote monitoring capability using GL's Network Surveillance System.